 - Vegan Salad: Omit the goat cheese (or have on the side for non-vegans) and use coconut oil for the glazed pecans.

-- Dressing: This salad is also great with my Honey Balsamic Vinaigrette.
+- Dressing: This recipe is also great with my Honey Balsamic Vinaigrette.